bilhasry-deriv/mcp-web-a11y/README.md

 ## Usage

-The server provides a single tool called `analyze_url` that can be used to analyze web accessibility.
+The server provides a single tool called `check_accessibility` that can be used to analyze web accessibility.

-### Tool: analyze_url
+### Tool: check_accessibility

-Analyzes the accessibility of a given URL using axe-core.
+Checks the accessibility of a given URL using axe-core.

 #### Parameters